pmelgren/Examples/README.md

 - #### [NCAABasketball](https://github.com/pmelgren/NCAABasketball)
     NCAABasketball is an anonymized version of another freelancing contract where I was asked to mine and analyze NCAA basketball information.

-Most of these projects are just a small tast of what I can offer.
+Most of these projects are just a small taste of what I can offer.
 Unfortunately, my best work is usually NDA protected.
 But I still think there is more than enough here to give you an idea of what I am capable of.
 Thanks for having a look!